winitzki/scall/tutorial/dhall_first_principles.md

 Some programming languages do not use a special separator for type annotations: for example, C++ and Java write `int x` to denote that `x` has integer type.
 Because of this syntax, C++ and Java programs cannot support adding a type annotation at any place within an expression.

 Type annotations are not mandated by the principles of functional programming; in many cases, programs can be written without any type annotations.
-The compiler of OCaml has a powerful algorithm that can figure out all types even without a single type annotation.
-However, when programming entirely without type annotations, one finds that error messages often become harder to understand: the compiler assumes that the code is correct and infers the corresponding types, then prints an error that types do not match.
-But in practice, most often the error is in the code, not in the types.
+For example, the compiler of OCaml has a powerful algorithm that can figure out all types even without a single type annotation.

+However, when programming entirely without type annotations, one finds that error messages often become harder to understand.
+When code is subtly wrong, the compiler assumes that the code is correct and infers the corresponding types, which are actually incorrect.
+Then the compiler reports an error that types do not match somewhere else in the code.

+Such errors would be reported at the right place if the code had type annotations.
+In practice, the error is more often in the code, not in the type annotations.

 ## Step 2: Functions